Meet Your Spinal Cord Injury Rehabilitation Team

 Managing your mental health during your recovery is extremely important.
 It can have a big impact on your physical rehabilitation.
 Our psychologists & counselors are here to help you adjust to life after a spinal cord injury.
 This includes adapting to lifestyle changes, assisting with family coping issues and giving you useful tips and mechanisms to take with you once you discharge.

 Respiratory Therapists (RTs) give breathing treatments, if needed.
-If you have a tracheostomy (a tube in their throat to help you breathe), an RT will help them make the change to breathing on their own or can train you and your family to take care of the tracheostomy after you leave the hospital.
+If you have a tracheostomy (a tube in your throat to help you breathe), an RT will help you make the change to breathing on your own or can train you and your family to take care of the tracheostomy after you leave the hospital.
 The RTs will evaluate and treat any other issues you may be having related to your lungs or breathing.